natanbs/Jenkins-Terraform/README.md

 - command: The terraform action (init/plan/apply/destroy)
 - options: The terraform required options like the output file etc.

-Note: Do not confuse between Jenkins and Terraform workspace:
+Note: Do not confuse between Jenkins and Terraform workspaces:
 - Jenkins workspace is the Jenkins directory where the job is running.
 - Terraform workspace is the environment created.